SOTIF-SE/OpenBehavior/README.md

 - **S4 – Lane Change on a Straight Road**
   The ego vehicle performs a lane change on a straight road with four lanes.

+The scenario is implemented using OpenBehavior and specified in `source_code/OpenBehavior_Osc/`.

 ### ⚙️ Scenario Settings

 The illustrations of these four functional scenarios are shown below.